ddeityy/rust-prec/README.md

 ## Windows

-Make it run on startup in any way you want
+Still sort of WIP, if anyone wants to test this on windows feel free to make it run on startup in any way you want.

-If you have any ideas for automating this - PRs are welcome
+If you have any ideas for automating this on windows - PRs are welcome.

 ## Building